 - Do not make demands or obsess over the details of your shower.
 If the hostess asks for your input, give it.
 Otherwise, allow her to take care of the planning.
 Sit back, relax, and enjoy your special day!

 - Handwritten thank-you notes should be sent within two weeks of the baby shower and before the baby comes, as you won’t have as much time after the baby arrives.
 A thank-you note should be sent even if you have thanked the gift-giver in person at the shower.
 Not sure what to say in your thank you note?
 We have included samples in this blog post!
+And don’t forget to write a special thank-you to your hostess(es).

 If you have any additional baby shower questions or funny baby shower stories, please comment below.
 We’d love to hear from you!